robertmotr/pixelify/README.md

 - set filter size slider to be dependent on filter selected, i.e identity can only have 3x3

 # done:
+- optimize kernels to get ~200ms runtime preferably even lower (update: getting consistently sub 50ms which is fantastic)
+- make pixels use texture memory for faster reads
 - make texture memory use shorts because it supports only <= x bits
 - imgui implementation
 - test cases for all cases